Localization of certain odd-dimensional manifolds with torus actions: A GKM-type theorem in odd dimensions

-Similar to the original even-dimensional GKM theory, we will construct GKM graphs for odd-dimensional GKM manifolds and give a graph-theoretic computation of their equivariant cohomology.
+We will construct GKM graphs for odd-dimensional GKM manifolds and give a graph-theoretic computation of their equivariant cohomology rings.

-In the even-dimensional orientable case, the unique 2d $S^1$-manifold with fixed points is the sphere $S^2$ with exactly 2 fixed points.
-Each of such sphere gives rise to an edge connecting the 2 fixed points in GKM graphs.
-However, in odd dimension, as we have seen in the previous discussion on 3d $S^1$-manifold with fixed points, there could be any positive number of fixed components, in contrast to the exactly 2 fixed points of $S^2$.
-Due to this difference, the construction of graph in odd dimension will be slightly more complicated.
+In the even-dimensional case, each $S^2$ or $\R P^2$ in the 1-skeleton gives an edge connecting two vertices in a GKM graph.
+However, in the odd-dimensional case, as we have seen in the previous discussions, a component in the 1-skeleton could contain any positive number of fixed circles, in contrast to the exactly two fixed points of $S^2$.
+Due to this difference, the construction of the graphs in odd dimensions will be slightly more complicated.